-[dropcap]I[/dropcap]f you are looking to buy a new induction cookware set in the near future to take advantage of your new induction range, then take a look at our recommendations below for a good selection to choose from.
+If you are looking to buy new induction cookware set in the near future to take advantage of your new induction range, then take a look at our recommendations below for a good selection to choose from.

 So what is induction?
 Induction cooking uses a special induction coil placed below the stove top’s surface combined with specially designed cookware made of cast iron or magnetic stainless steel.
-The induction coil generate a magnetic current so that the cookware is heated rapidly using magnetic friction.
+The induction coil generates a magnetic current so that the cookware is heated rapidly using magnetic friction.
 The heat is then transferred from the cookware to the food by conduction.
 This all happens while the cooking surface, which is typically made from ceramic, remains cool.
-Only the cookware and it’s contents heats up!
+Only the cookware and it contents heat up!

 Stainless Steel Induction Cookware